 A major priority for the Idaho-based company was improving its health insurance claim process.
 Running a habilitative for-profit company using pen and paper was hampering their scalability.
 Since the average error rate for insurance paper claims is 28%, the company’s growth was blocked by human errors and processing delays.
 As part of their business process overhaul, the company prioritized switching from paper claims to an EDI format to securely transmit protected health information (PHI).

 With a patient population entirely reliant on the same kind of health insurance, the software that Ventive was building for them needed to seamlessly integrate with Molina Healthcare.
-Unfortunately, the project hit a snag when the project manager couldn’t find a developer who understood Molina’s arcane system.
-It needed a developer who understood not only the general EDI standards but the standards specifically for Molina and this company’s particular case.
+Unfortunately, the project quickly hit a snag.
+The Technical Project Manager realized that even though the EDI integration was only one part of the project, the difficulty of integrating healthcare EDIs could hamper the client’s move away from paper processes.

 “Even though this project was really complex, development-wise this has been one of the best teams we’ve ever put together.
 There were never any regression bugs, and the team was incredibly efficient.”